Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

 ## Post Deployment

 1. Give your AAD user account Owner access to the Synapse Workspace in the Azure portal.
 Wait a few minutes to give your tenant time to update the access before continuing to the next step.
-1. Add your AAD use account as the Synapse Workspace Admin in Synapse Studio.
+1. Add your AAD use account as the Synapse Workspace Admin in Synapse Analytics Studio.
 Otherwise, you will not be able to see the pipelines and the other artifacts when you open the Synapse workspace.
 Synapse workspace > Access Control -> add your logged in account as "Synapse Administrator"
 1. Give the Synapse Managed Identity access to the Azure SQL DBs.
     1. Connect to the Azure SQL DB Server in SQL Server Management Studio or Azure Data Studio ***using AAD authentication***.
     1. Connect to the WideWorldImporters database and run the following commands: